govhackaustralia/govhack-tools/index.md

 tools     - http://selection.datavisualization.ch/ data viz tools catalog

 ## Web Applications

+With the rise of HTML5 technologies it is easier than ever to make a web application for engaging use of data.

     - css framework like bootstrap or zurb foundation
 - css gauges http://www.larentis.eu/donuts/
 - bootstrap themes, web fonts, css sprites, icon fonts